Wyko/TMBRefugeChecker/README.md

 # TMBRefugeChecker

-Checks the refuges listed on montourdumontblanc.com for availability.
+Checks the refuges listed on montourdumontblanc.com (and one or two others) for availability.
 I wrote this because checking for the availability of a hut on the TMB was the next best thing to impossible after November, and so I was left looking for cancellations.
 I hope this helps you guys too!

 And yes, I'm still actively using this right now.
 So if you could, please stay away from **de la Nova** and **Les Chambres du Soleil** on July 11... :smile: